 The Oonopidae are hunting spiders.
 The drawing below shows the typical arrangement of their eyes as seen looking down from above the spider.
 Female spiders in this family do not have a sclerotized epigyne.

 Although there are only 2 species in this family in the U. K., a few species have been recently introduced with plants, but can survive only in heated environments.

-On the left is Oonops domesticus, there are only two spiders in this family in the UK, this one which is generally found indoors, and Oonops pulcher which is generally found outside.
+Above is Oonops domesticus, there are only two spiders in this family in the UK, this one which is generally found indoors, and Oonops pulcher which is generally found outside.
 Both look rather similar being small, between 1-2 mm long.
 The abdomen ranges from yellow, orange, red or pink, with a tan or brownish prosoma.
 They have just 6 eyes and no epigyne.
 Both sexes are similar.

 Although they are found widely in the UK and Europe, they are rarely seen because of their small size, and also because they are active at night.
 They have a characteristic way of moving - they seem to slide slowly over the surface, and then move so speedily that you lose sight of them.
 They lay just 2 pinkish eggs at a time in a semi-transparent silken sac.

-male Pholcus phalangioides (daddy-long-legs spider).
+Below is a photograph of a mature male Pholcus phalangioides (daddy-long-legs spider).
 There are 969 species in this family world wide, but only 3 in the U. K. Most of them live in tropical caves.
 When they are disturbed they vibrate their tangled web making themselves appear blurred and difficult to catch.
 The drawing below shows a typical pholcidae head and the arrangement of the 8 eyes.

 There are usually around 20 eggs in the egg sac, which is held by the female in her chelicerae.

 They have a potent, fast-acting poison enabling them to quickly immobilise prey item much larger than themselves.